quindar/quindar-angular/testing.md

 Backend testing is handled by running the shell script "backendLoadTest.sh".
 * This script runs through each type of API call in sequence and outputs the total amount of time taken for the given number of calls.
 * This test will automatically run the following tests:
-  - Attitude GET
+  - Attitude GET (attitudeGetTest.sh)
-  - Attitude POST
+  - Attitude POST (attitudePostTest.sh)
-  - RabbitMQ Simulation
+  - RabbitMQ Simulation (rabbitMQSimTest.sh)
-  - RabbitMQ
+  - RabbitMQ (rabbitMQTest.sh)
-  - Metrics GET
+  - Metrics GET (metricsTest.sh)
 * Optional tests can also be added:
-  - Position GET
+  - Position GET (positionGetTest.sh)
-  - Orbit GET
+  - Orbit GET (orbitGetTest.sh)
-  - Vehicle GET
+  - Vehicle GET (vehicleGetTest.sh)

 ## Frontend Testing
 Testing of the frontend uses PhantomJS to automatically test the web page with multiple users.